coq/coq/doc/sphinx/language/core/modules.rst

       the user little control.
 We recommend using the :attr:`export` locality attribute where it is supported.

+.. _visibility-attributes-modules:

 The following table sums up the locality of vernacular commands in modules, when outside the module.
+A similar table for :cmd:`Section` can be found :ref:`here<visibility-attributes-sections>`.

 .. list-table::
   :header-rows: 1

   * - ``Command``
     - without attribute,

       not imported
     - without attribute,

       imported
     - :attr:`local`
     - :attr:`export`